roamz/angular-tour/README.md

 `next-label` **(Default: "Next")**: The text for the next button.
-`placement` **(Default: "top")**: Placement of the tour tip relative to the target element. can be top, right, left, bottom
+`placement` **(Default: "top")**: Placement of the tour tip relative to the target element. can be top, right, left, bottom `tourtip-title`: Adds a title header in the tour-tip.
+`tourtip-progress`: Adds progress indicator right below the close button (useful to let user know how many more of the tooltips will be showing), e.g.

+    <span tourtip-title="Title" tourtip="Content" tourtip-progress="2/6"></span>

 Inside your tour, you also have access to two scope methods for ending and starting the tour.